rabbitmq/discussions/README.md

-# questions
-Please use RabbitMQ mailing list for questions.
+# Questions That Belong to the Mailing List

 Issues that are questions are moved to this repository.

+Please use RabbitMQ [mailing list](https://groups.google.com/forum/#!forum/rabbitmq-users) for questions.